vectordotdev/timber-elixir/README.md

 **Elixir logging is broken:** First, because Elixir is amazingly concurrent, it's logs are noisy, unreadable, and exceptionally hard to use.
 Second, current logging systems are clunky, difficult to use, and built for ops engineers.

 This is why we built Timber.
 It's a different approach to Elixir logging.
 It integrates directly with your app to capture rich context and metadata without changing your logs.
-And it pairs with [a console designed specifically for developers](#the-timber-console), making it easy to [search, use, and _read_](#use-your-logs-to-get-things-done) your logs so you can [get things done](#use-your-logs-to-get-things-done).
+And it pairs with [a console designed specifically for Elixir developers](#the-timber-console), making it easy to [search, use, and _read_](#use-your-logs-to-get-things-done) your logs so you can [get things done](#use-your-logs-to-get-things-done).

 1. [**Easy setup** - `mix timber.install`](#installation)
 2. [**Powerful logging**](#usage)